-- Referring inquiries and landlord/tenant complaints concerning housing discrimination to the applicable regulatory body (State Department of Fair Employment and Housing, HUD, or private counsel) for processing - Disseminating fair housing information citywide by sponsoring workshops, housing information fairs, monitoring of affirmative marketing and working closely with the State Department of Fair Employment and Housing - Advertising fair housing laws and complaint procedures through literature displays at City and County offices, non-profit organizations such as Central California Legal Services, Lao Family Organization, Fresno Interdenominational Refugee Ministries, Central Valley Regional Center, property management organizations, lenders, and other such organizations.
+Referring inquiries and landlord/tenant complaints concerning housing discrimination to the applicable regulatory body (State Department of Fair Employment and Housing, HUD, or private counsel) for processing

+- Disseminating fair housing information citywide by sponsoring workshops, housing information fairs, monitoring of affirmative marketing and working closely with the State Department of Fair Employment and Housing - Advertising fair housing laws and complaint procedures through literature displays at City and County offices, non-profit organizations such as Central California Legal Services, Lao Family Organization, Fresno Interdenominational Refugee Ministries, Central Valley Regional Center, property management organizations, lenders, and other such organizations.
 Literature will be provided in English, Spanish, Hmong, Cambodian, Vietnamese and Lao. - Disseminating fair housing information through radio, television and other media

-Responsibility: City of Fresno and Fair Housing Council of Central California

-Funding Source: CDBG

-Timeframe/Objective: Provide funding, as available, of \$25,000 per year to the period.

-FHCCC and provide services to 2,500 persons annually consistent with the 2015-2019 Consolidated Plan and Action Plans.
+Responsibility: Funding Source: Timeframe/Objective: City of Fresno and Fair Housing Council of Central California CDBG Provide funding, as available, of \$25,000 per year to the FHCCC and provide services to 2,500 persons annually consistent with the 2015-2019 Consolidated Plan and Action Plans.
 Update the City of Fresno Analysis of Impediments to Fair Housing Choice by 2017.
-Complete ongoing implementation and annual reporting throughout the planning
+Complete ongoing implementation and annual reporting throughout the planning implementation and annual reporting throughout the planning period.